hemanthpruthvi/PyAstroPol/Materials/README.md

 ## References
 Although the materials are downloaded from [https://refractiveindex.info/](https://refractiveindex.info/), the original source of the data is very much different.
-They are listed here for the sake of reproducability.
+They are listed here for the sake of reference and reproducability.

 **Ag** and **Al** :
 McPeak et.al., 2015 ([DOI](https://doi.org/10.1021/ph5004237)).